 Younger children in the class are working on counting to 10 and beyond, recognising and writing numbers to 10 and beyond and matching numbers with the correct amount of objects.

-In Science we are investigating Animals including Humans.
-We will be learning about the parts of our bodies and the jobs that they do.
-We will be exploring and investigating the similarities and differences between human and animal body parts.
+In Science we are investigating Everyday Materials.
+We will be learning about different materials and their properties.
+We will be exploring and investigating the similarities and differences between materials and developing related descriptive vocabulary.
 The children will be exploring and investigations which materials are best to use for different jobs.
 We will continue taking part in lots of outdoor activities including gardening and observing seasonal changes.
-Your child will need a sun hat or cap in school in addition to an appropriate coat as we are hoping for good weather.
+Your child will need an appropriate coat in school.

 All of the children have daily reading homework which needs to be recorded in their black reading record books.
 New spellings are given on a Tuesday.
 These are to be practised using the Look, Say, Cover method every evening and are tested on a Monday.
 Younger children need to complete phonics flashcard activities daily and a phonics overwriting activity once a week.